fcelda/nsec5-draft/nsec5.md

     o4k89v.example.org.
 86400 IN RRSIG   NSEC5 16 3 86400 (
                 20170412024301 20170313024301 5137 example.org. zDNTSMQNlz/J)

-## Delegation to Unisgned Opt-Out Zone Example
+## Delegation to an Unsigned Zone in an Opt-Out span Example

-\[Dimitris: This case separation reads kind of awkward.
-I would rather rename this section to Delegation to Unisgned Opt-out zone and the previous to simply No Data] \[Sharon: I agree with this and made the change.
-Note that this section used to be called
-"No Data Example, Opt-Out In Effect" and the previous "No Data Example, Opt-Out Not In Effect".]

-\[Sharon: I took a pass over this but it really needs to be checked by someone who is "more dns" than I am.]

 Consider a query for a type A record for foo.d.example.org.

+Here, d.example.org is a delegation to an unsigned zone, which sits within an Opt-Out span.

 The server must prove the following facts:

 * Non-existence of signature on next closer name d.example.org.
-(Note: d.example.org. is a delegation to an unsigned zone, and thus the NS RR for d.example.org is unsigned).

 * Opt-out bit is set in NSEC5 record covering next closer name d.example.org.